ambiorix-web/ambiorix/docs/guide/logger.md

 Ambiorix comes with a basic logger to record happenings in the server, this is stored in an `ambiorix.log` file placed in the root of the project. __The automatic and manual loggers can be used together.__

+_In the medium to long term the logger will be deprecated in favour of the [log](https://log.opifex.org/) package_

 <!-- panels:start -->
 <!-- div:title-panel -->
 ## Auto